mattermost/mattermost-developer-documentation/site/content/integrate/getting-started/_index.md

 ---
-title: "Get Started"
+title: "Get started"
-heading: "Integrate & Extend Mattermost"
+heading: "Integrate and extend Mattermost"
 description: "Extend Mattermost with Apps, APIs, plugins, webhooks, and more."
 weight: 10
 aliases: